Learn how to start or grow a handyman business

 tools for retaining wall construction

 Personally, the only landscaping I’ve done as a pro is fence repairs.
-However, I’ve still found these tools to be essential for other outdoor projects.
+However, I’ve still found these tools essential for other outdoor projects.

 1. Metal rake